What is Unicheck?

 Does the Standard Canvas Functionality Change?

 All Canvas assignment features and workflows are supported.
-Features like grading, group submissions, peer review, rubrics, annotations, etc., are all available in Canvas assignments with Unicheck enabled.
+Features like grading, group submissions, peer review, rubrics, annotations, assignment enhancements for students, etc., are all available in Canvas assignments with Unicheck enabled.

 Note: Unicheck functionality will be available for courses created from Blueprint Courses only in cases when the Unicheck app is enabled on account or sub-account level (not within the blueprint course itself).